 Squirrels are entertaining to watch when scampering about collecting and burying nuts all day.
 Have you ever stopped to wonder if they ever take time to rest?
-When you see a squirrel, it’s a pretty safe bet that it’s going to be up in a tree.
+When you see a squirrel, it’s a safe bet that it will be up in a tree.
 So, where do squirrels sleep?
 Check out this guide to learn where you might find squirrels sleeping.

 What are the 3 Types of Squirrels?

 Squirrels are found on every continent on Earth except Antarctica and Australia.
 Science divides the over 200 squirrel species into three categories.

 - Tree squirrels